 5. Global Momentum to End Plastic Pollution is Growing.

-March 2022 marked a historic decision at the fifth session of the United Nations Environment Assembly, where all 193 UN Member States agreed to end plastic pollution through a binding legal agreement for the end of next year, says Simpson, who contributed to the treaty’s text.
+2022 marked a historic decision at the fifth session of the United Nations Environment Assembly, where all 193 UN Member States agreed to end plastic pollution through a legally binding international agreement.

 Besada notes that all voices and stakeholders need to have balanced representation and work toward bipartisanship throughout the negotiating process, which is ongoing.
-The second session of the Intergovernmental Negotiating Committee just took place in Paris.
+The fourth session of the Intergovernmental Negotiating Committee was held in Ottawa, Canada, in April 2024.
+This latest round of negotiations marks the second-to-last session before delegates gather in November in Busan, Republic of Korea, where the agreement is set to be finalized.

 In addition to government action, UNEP highlights the importance of efforts to raise advocacy and awareness.
 Individuals and communities must continue to use their voices to talk about the need to end plastic pollution and put their values into practice by supporting businesses striving to reduce single-use plastic products in their supply chains.